HathorNetwork/rfcs/projects/feature-activation/0005-feature-activation-for-transactions.md

 Using the premises above, we must define a function that returns a state, given a transaction (note: we actually return multiple states for multiple features).
 That function must satisfy the following requirements:

-1. All transactions that are received after (time-wise) an `ACTIVE` block in the best chain, must also be `ACTIVE`.
+1. After one `ACTIVE` block in the best chain, all transaction that have a timestamp greater than that block's timestamp plus some constant must also be `ACTIVE`.
-2. When all transactions are ordered by timestamp, there must not be an `INACTIVE` transaction after an `ACTIVE` transaction.
+2. When all transactions are sorted by timestamp (which also guarantees topological sorting), there must not be an `INACTIVE` transaction after an `ACTIVE` transaction.
 In other words, as soon as one transaction becomes `ACTIVE`, every future transaction will also be `ACTIVE`.

 ### Definitions